brchn6/ML_Project/README.md

         '''
         1. ConditionalTransformer.py - This class is used to conditionally apply a transformer to the data.
         If the condition is set to True, the transformer is applied to the data, else the data is returned as is.
-        This class was used in the pipline in order to make the GANS class conditional.
+        This class was used in the pipeline in order to make the GANS class conditional.

         2. CopulaGenerator.py - This class is used to generate synthetic data in order to balance the dataset.
         Both ctGAN and copulaGAN can be used to generate and balance the dataset.